Simple free star-autonomous categories and full coherence: Introduction

+Perhaps the most direct redeployment of Trimble rewiring is \cite{MO03}, since it is for SMCCs (symmetric monoidal closed categories), the original case treated in \cite{Tri94}.\footnote{The definition of $\sim$ in Section~9 of \cite{MO03} is precisely Trimble rewiring: two (correct) structures (strategies / linkages / generating functions) are identified if they differ by the attachment of just one negative unit (there called a joker move).
+Syntactically (see the discussion before Proposition~45 of \cite{MO03}), Trimble rewiring here corresponds to that in \cite{KO99}: $\pi$-congruence with the unit let construct, $\:\Gamma\vdash C[\langle x/\ast\rangle t]\sim\langle x/\ast\rangle C[t] : A$\:.} Hybridising the present paper on star-autonomous categories with the extension of Lamarche's essential nets \cite{Lam94} in \cite{MO03} might yield a simple presentation of free SMCCs: objects are shapes generated by $\tensor$, $\multimap$ and $\unit$ (\eg\ $(a\tensor \unit)\multimap\bot$), a morphism is a leaf function satisfying Lamarche's criterion, modulo Trimble rewiring, and composition is simply path composition.

+Path composition would constitute a \emph{direct} composition of generating functions, bypassing the complexities of strategies (O-orientation, shortsightedness, non-determinism, conditional exhaustion, \etc) for a more economical description of the free SMCC.
+Furthermore, the approach would extend immediately to the free SMCC generated by an arbitrary category $\A$, not just a set $\A$ (as in \cite{MO03}), by labelling edges with morphisms of $\A$ (as in the present paper for star-autonomous categories).
+In summary, this path composition approach would abstract away from the intricacies of the strategies, extracting the essence: a geometry of interaction of generating functions in $\intsetp$.

-\parag{Acknowledgements} Many thanks to Robin Cockett and Robert Seely for helping me understand the construction of free star-autonomous categories in \cite{BCST96}, which is an important precursor to this paper.
+\parag{Acknowledgements} Many thanks to Robin Cockett and Robert Seely for helping me understand the construction of free star-autonomous categories in \cite{BCST96}, an important precursor to this paper.
 I am extremely grateful to Robin Houston for insightful feedback, in particular for improvements to the definition of \emph{split star-autonomous category}.
+Thanks to Peter Selinger for corrections.
+I am indebted to an anonymous referee for excellent suggestions.